codeigniter4/CodeIgniter4/user_guide_src/source/general/configuration.rst

 application will provide the best performance since it knows exactly what folder to find the files in and doesn't have to scan several locations in the filesystem to get there.

-You can locate the configuration files any place on your server by using a different namespace.
+You can locate the configuration files any place on your getServer by using a different namespace.
-This allows you to pull configuration files on the production server to a folder that is not in the web server space at all, while keeping it under ``/application`` for ease of access during development.
+This allows you to pull configuration files on the production getServer to a folder that is not in the web getServer space at all, while keeping it under ``/application`` for ease of access during development.

 Creating Configuration Files
 ============================